 Biographical Information

-Reid Brignac is an infielder with the Tampa Bay Rays.
+Reid Brignac is a major league infielder who made his debut with the Tampa Bay Rays in 2008.

 Brignac was a second-team high school All-American infielder in 2005 according to Baseball America.
 Brignac had batted .417 and slugged .858 with 19 doubles and 58 RBI in his senior year.
 He led his school to the Louisiana 5-A title.
 The Devil Rays took him 45th in the 2004 amateur draft that year, an early second-rounder.
 He was picked 6th among shortstops and was signed by scout Benny Latino for a $795,000 bonus.